decidables/decidables/packages/detectable/README.md

   - Define No Response variable?
 - Standard easing time?
 (CSS & D3)
 - Add page before SDT, connecting sensitivity and bias, and showing different views of model
+  - Or build threshold on top of distributions, so they are naturally combined!
 - Split Tables & Rates to discuss Accuracy & base rate
   - Change "Accuracy" in "outcomes.html"
   - Move "Tabulating outcomes" from "rates.html" to "outcomes.html"